This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 This is a recipe based loosely off of Chicken Stir-Fry Stew from Nourishing Traditions by Sally Fallon.
 I love to make a stir-fry as a way to use up vegetables in the fridge.
 The stir fry stew combines a small amount of meat, vegetables and nutrient rich bone broth.

-- Healthy cooking fat such as butter, chicken fat, coconut oil or ghee
+- healthy cooking fat such as butter, chicken fat, coconut oil, or ghee

-- ½ onion, cut in thin slices
+- ½ onion cut in thin slices

-- Beet stems from a ‘bunch’ of beets, cut in thin slices
+- beet stems from a ‘bunch’ of beets, cut in thin slices

-- ½ red pepper, cut in strips
+- ½ red pepper cut into strips

-- 3 cups chicken broth
+- 3 cups chicken broth *

-- 1 inch ginger, grated
+- 1 inch ginger grated

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

 - 1 teaspoon salt